APCSPrinciples/CreateYourOwnDataVisualization/README.md

    - Creating a bar graph
    - Creating a color grid
    - Using a [Chernoff face](https://en.wikipedia.org/wiki/Chernoff_face)
+   - Visit the [Data Visualisation Catalogue](https://datavizcatalogue.com/) for examples of other types of visualizations
    - Create your own visualization, your visualization doesn't have to look like any other.
-Have fun and be creative.
+Have fun and be creative!

 Samples of Student Work
 -----------------------